-TYPE STRING DEFAULT PRECONDITIONER No preconditioner 'NOPREC' Considered only to use the PSBLAS Krylov solvers with no preconditioner.
+TVDE CTDING DEFAULT DECONDITIONED TYPE STRING DEFAULT PRECONDITIONER No preconditioner 'NONE' Considered to use the PSBLAS Krylov solvers with no preconditioner.
 Diagonal 'DIAG' or Diagonal preconditioner.
-For any zero diagonal 'JACOBI' entry of the matrix to be preconditioned, the cor- responding entry of he preconditioner is set to 1.
+For any zero diagonal 'JACOBI' entry of the matrix to be preconditioned, the cor- responding entry of the preconditioner is set to 1.
+Gauss-Seidel 'GS' Hybrid Gauss-Seidel (forward), that is, global block Jacobi with Gauss-Seidel as local solver.
+Symmetrized Gauss-Seidel 'FBGS' Symmetrized hybrid Gauss-Seidel, that is, for- ward Gauss-Seidel followed by backward Gauss- Seidel.
 Block Jacobi 'BJAC' Block-Jacobi with $ILU(0)$ on the local blocks.
-Additive Schwarz 'AS' Restricted Additive Schwarz (RAS), with over- lap 1 and $ILU(0)$ on the local blocks.
+Additive Schwarz 'AS' Additive Schwarz (AS), with overlap 1 and ILU(0) on the local blocks.
 Multilevel 'ML' V-cycle with one hybrid forward Gauss-Seidel (GS) sweep as pre-smoother and one hybrid back- ward GS sweep as post-smoother, basic smoothed aggregation as coarsening algorithm, and LU (plus triangular solve) as coarsest-level solver.
 See the default values in Tables 2-8 for further details of the preconditioner.